Partnerships: Discovery Provisions: Discovery Investigations Unavoidable

 If enquiries were undertaken into year 1, the enquiry could be opened immediately, but information relating to the later year may be difficult to use.
 The alternative would be to await submission of the year 2 returns, including that for the partnership, but if the enquiry windows for year 1 were allowed to close the only way back into that year would be through use of the discovery legislation.

-Care should be taken in cases not involving carelessness or deliberate behaviour.
-The conditions in Section 30B(6) and/or Section 29(5) would prevent the reopening of the year if HMRC should have been aware from the information made available by the taxpayer that the return was incorrect at the time the enquiry windows closed, but took no action.
+Care should be taken in cases not involving careless or deliberate behaviour.
+The conditions in Section 30B(6) and/or Section 29(5) would prevent the reopening of the year if HMRC should have been aware from the information made available by the taxpayer that the return was incorrect at the time the enquiry windows closed, or a partial or final closure notice was issued to the nominated partner, but took no action.

 Section 29(7)(a)(ii) requires that you infer knowledge of the information supplied in relation to the partnership return under Section 12AA when considering whether information is made available in relation to the individual partners’ returns.
 But the converse is not the case.
 There is no corresponding provision that information supplied in relation to the individual partners’ returns was made available in respect of the partnership return.